ShortPixel Adaptive Images vs. ShortPixel Image Optimizer

-- If you need to create WebP files and you prefer to have them on your server alongside your original images, SPIO can do this.
-To learn more about this, click here.
+- If you need to create WebP files and you prefer to have them on your server alongside your original images.

 - If you are on a budget, SPIO is usually cheaper in the long term, as you only need to optimize your images once.
-SPAI usually incurs ongoing costs due to offering a CDN service, while SPIO does not: it only requires new credits for the new optimized images.
+SPAI usually incurs ongoing costs by offering a CDN service, while SPIO does not: it only requires new credits for the new images that you upload.

 How are the credits counted?

 A credit is used each time SPIO optimizes an image or thumbnail by at least 5%.
-Here you can read more on how the plugin uses your credits.
+Read more about how the credits are counted.

 ShortPixel Adaptive Images (SPAI)

-SPAI downloads your images, optimizes them, stores them on ShortPixel's CDN, and it replaces the image URLs when your front pages load, on the fly.
+ShortPixel Adaptive Images (SPAO) downloads your images, optimizes them, stores them on ShortPixel's CDN, and replaces the image URLs when your front pages load, on the fly.
 It doesn't edit any of your original image files.
-To learn more about how SPAI works, click here.
+Learn more about how SPAI works here.

-- thoroughly test your website after activating SPAI.
-Don't worry, if you encounter any problem, just deactivating it will restore everything back to the previous state of things.
-Feel free to contact us then so we can help you out.
+- Thoroughly test your website after activating SPAI.
+Don't worry, if you encounter any problem, deactivating it will restore everything back to normal.
+In case you can't figure out what's wrong, feel free to contact us then so we can help you out.

 Who is it for?

-- SPAI is also the recommended option if your website receives "Properly size images" or similar warnings when testing the site with GTMetrix, PageSpeed Insights or another website speed tester.
+- SPAI is also the recommended option if your website receives "Properly size images" or similar warnings when testing the site with GTMetrix, PageSpeed Insights, or any other website speed/performance tool.
 With SPAI you'll serve scaled images whenever possible and this can lead to dramatic gains in some cases.
 For example, if you have a 100x100px placeholder on your website and the image used is 1024x1024 pixels, SPAI will resize it to 100x100 pixels and optimize it.

 - SPAI is the recommended option as well if PageSpeed Insights or another website speed tester recommends you to "Defer offscreen images", as it serves the images with a lazy load technology out-of-the-box.
 This means that you'll serve the images only when they are about to be seen by your visitor.
 Good for SEO!

-- If you want to serve WebP files but you don't want to create additional files on your server, with SPAI you can serve, on the fly, images in "next-gen formats" like WebP regardless of the CDN you are using.
-This means you can make Google happy with a click of a button! :-)
+- If you want to serve next-gen images but don't want to create additional files on your server, with SPAI you can serve WebP / AVIF next-gen image formats, regardless of the CDN you are using.
+This means you can make Google happy with a click of a button!

 How are the credits counted?

-SPAI usually requires new credits on a monthly basis.
-Here you can read how SPAI uses your credits.
+SPAI usually requires credits on a monthly basis.
+Learn how SPAI uses your credits here.

 Can I use both plugins?

-You can keep both SPIO and SPAI active as they won't conflict with each other, but we would generally recommend to have just one plugin active.
+You can keep both ShortPixel Image Optimizer (SPIO) and ShortPixel Adaptive Images (SPAI) active as they won't conflict with each other, but we generally recommend having just one plugin active.